jx11r/nixdots/.github/README.md

   <img align="left" height="95" alt="NixOS" src="https://raw.githubusercontent.com/NixOS/nixos-artwork/master/logo/nix-snowflake.svg">
 </a>

-Hi, welcome to my NixOS configuration, you're probably not looking for something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I switched to NixOS because I wanted a reproducible system and to forget about many configuration files, with Nix I can have everything
+Hi, welcome to my NixOS system, you're probably not looking for something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I switched to NixOS because I wanted a reproducible system and to forget about many configuration files, with Nix I can have everything